karimz1/imgcompress/ReadMe.md

 > **Demo shows:** Import → Convert → Download — all processed locally.
 > Works with HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, PDFs (each page), and so much more.

-> **Demo shows:** Import → Convert → Download — all processed locally.
-> Works with HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, PDFs (each page), and so much more.

 ## 📋 Table of Contents
 - [imgcompress — Fast, Private Image Compression \& Conversion Tool in Docker](#imgcompress--fast-private-image-compression--conversion-tool-in-docker)
   - [Demo Example:](#demo-example)